Karrin Taylor Robson: Education and career

-2022 run for Arizona governor
+2022 gubernatorial campaign

 In 2019, Taylor Robson publicly considered a potential 2022 candidacy for governor of Arizona.
 She formally announced her candidacy for the Republican nomination in May 2021.
 (Ducey, the incumbent, could not run again due to term limits.)
 She described herself as a "lifelong conservative Republican" and stated her opposition to the policies of the Biden administration.
 Her candidacy was endorsed by former Arizona governors Fife Symington and Jan Brewer, Ducey, the outgoing governor; Arizona Senate president Karen Fann; and Americans for Prosperity.
-Taylor Robson was also endorsed by former Arizona Republican congressman Matt Salmon, who ran for the gubernatorial nomination but withdrew from the race in late June 2022.
-By contrast, Kari Lake, Taylor Robson's chief rival, was endorsed by Donald Trump, and Trump allies.
+Taylor Robson was also endorsed by former Arizona Republican congressman Matt Salmon, who ran for the gubernatorial nomination but withdrew from the race in late June 2022, and by Mike Pence, the former vice president under Donald Trump.
+By contrast, Trump endorsed Kari Lake, Taylor Robson's chief rival, and Trump allies.
 In 2021, Taylor Robson's campaign raised $3.7 million, of which about half was contributed by Taylor Robson.

 During her campaign for the Republican primary nomination, Taylor Robson refused to say whether, if she had been governor, she would have certified the results of the 2020 presidential election in Arizona, in which Joe Biden defeated Donald Trump.
 She questioned the legitimacy of the election, asserting that "the elections weren't fair" and that "our election was absolutely not fair."
+She accused "liberal judges" of "changing the rules late in the game."

 During her campaign, Taylor Robson said that she would enforce Arizona's pre-Roe abortion ban, which would criminalize the action in most circumstances.
+2024 Arizona Proposition 139, a constitutional amendment that was approved by voters on November 5, 2024, established a right to abortion in Arizona in the Constitution of Arizona until fetal viability.

+2026 gubernatorial campaign

+On February 12, 2025, Robson officially announced her intent to run for governor in 2026.
+Donald Trump had endorsed her in December 2024, over a month before the official announcement.
+On April 22, Trump co-endorsed one of her opponents in the race, Andy Biggs.
+The following week, Chris LaCivita and Tony Fabrizio, who are political associates of Trump, quit working for Robson's campaign.
+The dispute between the Trump political apparatus and Robson reportedly centered on whether or not she was committed to airing advertisements highlighting Trump's endorsement.